nehasheth2/Fetch_DataAnalytics/README.md

 ## Data Observations

 Using this data, I have created an interesting Tableau dashboard to present to the stakeholder.
-The dashboard workbook has been exported as a pdf which can be found [here](https://github.com/nehasheth2/Fetch_DataAnalytics/blob/main/Tableau%20Dashboard%20PDFs/Dashboard.pdf)
+The dashboard workbook has been exported as a pdf which can be found [here.](https://github.com/nehasheth2/Fetch_DataAnalytics/blob/main/Tableau%20Dashboard%20PDFs/Dashboard.pdf)

-There are also some Map visualizations which can be found [here](https://github.com/nehasheth2/Fetch_DataAnalytics/blob/main/Tableau%20Dashboard%20PDFs/Maps.pdf)
+There are also some Map visualizations which can be found [here.](https://github.com/nehasheth2/Fetch_DataAnalytics/blob/main/Tableau%20Dashboard%20PDFs/Maps.pdf)

-Along with that, some Python EDA and visual analysis is performed using the interactive Python notebook which is added to this repo.
+Along with that, some Python EDA and visual analysis is performed using the interactive Python notebook which is added to this repo [here.](https://github.com/nehasheth2/Fetch_DataAnalytics/blob/main/EDA.ipynb)

 Based on the plots, we can make the following observations: